 The Commune is the great tradition of the French working class.
-The mute walls of Père la Chaise remind the French workers of the heroism of their proletarian fathers who fought for freedom from wage slavery.
+The mute walls of Père Lachaise remind the French workers of the heroism of their proletarian fathers who fought for freedom from wage slavery.
 The Commune is also the heritage of the entire proletariat.
-It was the first revolution with the workers not only fighting in it but also controlling and directing it towards proletarian aims.
+It was the first revolution in which workers not only fought but which they also controlled and directed towards proletarian aims.